-First of all, this amulet clearly depicts a goddess.
+First of all, this amulet depicts a goddess.
 This is an easy guess as the form remained unchanged for thousands of years to come.
 Here are a few examples:

 But more importantly, this amulet has a striking resemblance to the specific image – that of the Phoenician goddess Tanit: